dhamaniasad/cytev2/README.md

 - Thumbnails flash when regenerated (update pixel buffer only instead of tearing down each time)
 - Scrolling lags while loading videos/processing vision
 - If small episodes are removed, it's embeddings are not, which can result in GPT results without a source
-- Build process fails on Github
+- Build process fails on Github (perhaps during signing of DiffMatchPatch)

 ### Refactor